hashicorp/go-plugin/README.md

 process will mirror this output prefixed with the path to the plugin binary.
 This makes debugging with plugins simple.

+**Optional hlog.Logger Support.** Plugins can also print `hclog` formatted output by passing in a `hclog.Logger` that outputs to `io.Stderr` with `JSONFormat` enabled to its concrete implementation.
+The host process optionally accepts a `hclog.Logger` as part of its `ClientConfig`, which enables it to direct output to any arbitrary `hclog` logger.

 **Protocol Versioning.** A very basic "protocol version" is supported that can be incremented to invalidate any previous plugins.
 This is useful when interface signatures are changing, protocol level changes are necessary,